- Trauma Statistics

 Effects of Trauma among Those Suffering from Eating Disorders

-If you do not get effective treatment for the trauma that you have been experiencing, you may be at increased risk for the following negative effects:
+If you do not get effective treatment and rehab at a professional center for the trauma that you have been experiencing, you may be at increased risk for the following negative effects:

 - High blood pressure

 - Sexual dysfunction